-S. C. SHIVE ESPECTFULLY invites the attention of of the Public to his extensive assortment of Cabinet Furniture and Chairs, which he will warrant made of good materials and in a workmanlike manner.
-At his Establishment, can always be found a good assortment of tent Fever," of many weeks standing.
-They had tried Quinine, and other remedies, occasionally missing a chill, but it was, (as in all such cases.) slowly wearing them out, and laying the foundation of other and severer maladies.
-I did succeed in effecting a radical cure of all-three of these cases with your remedy, and they have not had a chill since.
-In all three of these cases the "Smith's Tonic" had been used, and would, as before saited, break the chill, but after a period or two had elapsed it would return.
+Three persons took your "Cure," all of which were cases of "Quotidian Intermittent Fever," of many weeks standing.
+They had tried Quinine, and other remedies, occasionally missing a chill, but it was, (as in all such cases, slowly wearing them out, and laying the foundation of other and severer maladies.
+I did succeed in effecting a radical cure of all three of these cases with your remedy, and they have not had a chill since.
+In all three of these cases with your remedy now in use here, &c. &c.